gangyi89/deploy-linode-operator/README.md

 Yes!
 To the operator, the above operations are nothing but create and delete node events.
 The operator will handle all of these scenarios.

 #### What happens when a node instance is manually removed from the Linode Firewall Device List?
 The node will only be added in when the next reconciliation is triggered.
-Either due to a node addition or deletion detected by the cluster or after 10hr (default operator reconcile interval).
+Either due to a node add/delete detected by the cluster or after 10hr (default operator reconcile interval).
-Alternatively, specify the interval parameter to specify the frequency of the reconciliation - on top of event triggered reconciliation.
+Alternatively, specify the interval parameter to control the frequency of the reconciliation - on top of event triggered reconciliation.